Abuse priest Alexander Bede Walsh 'faces long sentence'

 The offences against boys aged between eight and 16 happened while Walsh was working in Warwickshire, Staffordshire and Coventry.

-During the 10-day trial, the jury heard Walsh already had a previous conviction for possessing indecent images of children.'No compassion'
+During the 10-day trial, the jury heard Walsh already had a previous conviction for possessing indecent images of children.

 He was arrested and interviewed in 2006 after two men contacted the police to claim they had been abused in Coventry as children.

 Further complainants, who had been subjected to "serial, predatory" abuse, came forward between 2008 and last year.

 All eight victims gave evidence at the trial.

 Det Con Tim Bailey, from Staffordshire Police, said after the hearing: "He is supposed to be a man of the cloth but he has shown no compassion, no integrity and no humanity.